lambdaclass/concrete/paper/evidence-carrying.typ

 release bundle downgrades the claim
 ```
   ],
-  caption: [The killer demo: proof revocation is automatic.
-The compiler refuses to let a theorem keep applying after the source body it was proved against has changed.],
+  caption: [Proof revocation is automatic.
+Once the source body changes, the compiler will not let a theorem proved against the old body keep applying.],
 )

 The same example carries the paper's main evidence classes in one place.
 The function is pure, so proof extraction is allowed.
 Its theorem says equal tags return `1`.
 Its oracle exercises equal and unequal tags.
 Its `assumptions.toml` records that machine-level constant-time behavior is not proved.
 A reviewer therefore sees one source function with a theorem, a registry entry, an oracle, an assumption file, and a release-bundle claim that all agree about scope.